-Once Coronet Peak ski area becomes visible (from the top of the last climb), you will see the ski boundary fence below you and a clear trail (Corrotown MTB trail/Slip Saddle) - take note - this is where my GPX shows me getting lost trying to find an 'easy' way down to it!
-You should be able to follow a ridgeline around to it, or just do as I did and bush bash down to it!
+Once Coronet Peak ski area becomes visible (from the top of the last climb), you will see the ski boundary fence below you and a clear trail (Corrotown MTB trail/Slip Saddle) - you should be able to follow a ridgeline around to it.

 Once there, the trail is clearly visible as it is a well used bike trail - please give way to any bikes heading down there as it is STEEP and many riders would not be able to stop or give way to you through no fault of their own.
 It is very slippy if wet or frosts have been evident - you will not stay upright on the first 100m or so - be warned!
 It is however not exposed so the worst you get is a muddy bum :)